gemoc/gemoc-rc-day18/README.md

 To attend the GEMOC Hackathon 2018, you must [register to the Unconference](https://www.eclipsecon.org/france2018/registration).

-## Program and More Information
+## Program and further information

-The overall organization of the day, and See the [wiki](https://github.com/gemoc/gemoc-rc-day18/wiki) for more information.
+See (and contribute to) the [wiki](https://github.com/gemoc/gemoc-rc-day18/wiki) for the overall organization of the GEMOC Hackathon 2018.
+Please, add your own topis of discussion, questions, etc.